robsdev/GraphQL-Intro/README.md

 **Bonusing Example**

-The section provides an interactive environment to explore queries and mutations in GraphQL, with a mock Bonusing database and visualisation with Graph*i*QL.
+This section provides an interactive environment to explore queries and mutations in GraphQL, with a mock Bonusing database and visualisation with Graph*i*QL.

 1) Install all dependencies: `npm install`